Why We Play Pickleball

 There are still those who have not really heard of Pickleball.
 For those who play, that probably seems unheard of.

-Truth is, as ubiquitous as it's become, the game has yet to make its way into many cities and towns.
+As ubiquitous as it's become, the game has yet to make its way into many cities and towns.
 Economic divide, cultural divide?
 Perhaps so.
 Yet, not for any good reason.

 Pickleball's Positive Impact